Yuri-Quill/B.A.R.K.-Book-Archive-Reading-Kingdom/PROJECT_STRUCTURE.new.md

 Static resources:

--  Fonts (Work Sans family with complete set of weights and styles)
+-  Fonts (Work Sans font family with SCSS configuration)
 -  Images for error states and UI
 -  Logo files for light/dark themes
 -  Global SCSS styles with mixins and variables